Huang1810/AutoValuate/README.md

 User enters vehicle information
 Flask receives form data
 Input data is converted into a Pandas DataFrame
-The trained Random Forest pipeline preprocesses features The model predicts the estimated vehicle price
+The trained Random Forest pipeline processes features The model predicts the estimated vehicle price
 Result is displayed on the webpage
-## 🚀 Future Improvements
+🚀 Future Improvements
 Add dynamic model filtering based on selected brand Deploy application to Render or Railway
 Implement currency conversion options